jcervas/teaching/2025-2026/class-cmu-2025-84-309/syllabus.md

 > nuanced perspective on how identity, power, and politics intersect—and
 > you’ll be equipped to contribute to meaningful change in your
 > communities.*

+## AI Use Policy for Student Work

+As artificial intelligence (AI) tools become increasingly accessible, it is important to clarify expectations for their use in this course.
+You are welcome to use AI technologies (such as ChatGPT, Grammarly, or similar tools) to support your independent work—such as brainstorming ideas, checking grammar, or improving the clarity of your writing.
+However, you **may not use AI to generate substantive content that you submit as your own original work**.
+All assignments, essays, and projects must reflect your own analysis, critical thinking, and voice.

+**Permitted Uses of AI:** - Outlining or organizing your thoughts - Checking grammar, spelling, or clarity - Generating ideas or prompts to help you get started - Reviewing your own drafts for readability

+**Prohibited Uses of AI:** - Submitting AI-generated essays, paragraphs, or answers as your own work - Using AI to complete assignments, discussion posts, or projects in place of your own effort - Copying and pasting AI-generated content without substantial revision and personal input

+If you use AI tools in your process, you must **disclose** how you used them in a brief note at the end of your assignment (e.g., “I used ChatGPT to help brainstorm ideas for my outline”.

+**Violations:**
+Submitting AI-generated content as your own is considered academic dishonesty and will be treated as a violation of the university’s academic integrity policy.

+If you have questions about what is or is not allowed, please ask before submitting your work.

 ------------------------------------------------------------------------